 Edit the “Copy Title & URL” target URL, and set it to as follows:

 Exit EdgeManage and commit changes to the database when it prompts you.

 Start Microsoft Edge, visit a website and then click the Copy Title & URL bookmarklet you created.

 You’ll be shown the following prompt with a text control box, showing the title, which is followed by the URL of the webpage.
 The text range is automatically selected for you.

 Lifehacker - Tips and downloads for getting things done : http://lifehacker.com/

-All you need to do is press CTRL + C to copy the text to clipboard and dismiss the dialog by clicking OK, or pressing the ESCAPE key.
+All you need to do is press CTRL + C to copy the text to the clipboard and dismiss the dialog by clicking OK or pressing the ESCAPE key.

 That’s it.
 You’ve added your first bookmark-let in Edge!
 Edge has just got extensions support since the Anniversary Update.
 So you may soon get a full-fledged “Copy Title and URL” browser extension from the Store.

 Ramesh Srinivasan founded Winhelponline.com back in 2005.
 He is passionate about Microsoft technologies and he has been a Microsoft Most Valuable Professional (MVP) for 10 consecutive years from 2003 to 2012.